ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 Once the plug-in is installed, you have the option to set Aspera high-speed transfer as the default for any uploads to the target bucket that use the same browser.
 Select **Remember my browser preferences**.
 Options are also available in the bucket configuration page under **Transfer options**.
 These options allow you to choose between Standard and High-speed as the default transport for uploads and downloads.

-## Using the console
+## Using the IBM Cloud Object Storage console

-Typically, using the web-based console is not the most common way to use {{site.data.keyword.cos_short}}.
+Typically, using the IBM Cloud Object Storage web-based console is not the most common way to use {{site.data.keyword.cos_short}}.
 The Standard transfer option limits objects size to 200MB and the file name and key will be identical.
 Support for larger object sizes and improved performance (depending on network factors) is provided by Aspera high-speed transfer.

 Instead of the standard HTTP `PUT`, Aspera high-speed transfer uploads the object using the [FASP protocol](http://asperasoft.com/technology/transport/fasp/) from [Aspera high-speed transfer](https://www.ibm.com/cloud/high-speed-data-transfer).
 ### Transfer status